 For new clinics especially, that usually means fewer communication gaps, better consistency in after-sales coordination, and a more practical path when planning a phased equipment rollout.

-One example worth considering is UangelCare, un Chinese beauty machine manufacturer that positions itself around one-stop medical aesthetic device solutions, covering product design, R&D, production, et ventes.
+One example worth considering is UangelCare, un Chinese beauty machine manufacturer that positions itself around one-stop medical aesthetic device solutions, covering product design, R.&D, production, et ventes.

 If I were advising a new owner, I would start with the machines that improve consultations, drive repeat visits, and keep the treatment workflow manageable.
 Then I would expand into more advanced systems only when the team, protocols, and business model are ready.